Skip to main content

 Functional Iteration over Maps

 A functional iterator is a function that traverses a data structure and calls in turn a given function over the elements of that structure to compute some value.
-Another approach is possible in PascaLIGO: loops (see the relevant section).
+Another approach is possible in JsLIGO: loops (see the relevant section).

 There are three kinds of functional iterations over LIGO maps: the iterated operation, the map operation (not to be confused with the map data structure) and the fold operation.